gwhitdev/colwynbay-hwb/README.md

 *Content Management System*: As the site owner, I would like a system for creating and updating content, so that I can maintain the website and keep it up to date.

 ***

-## **Typography**
-The fonts used have been selected and imported from Google.
-- Londrina Solid: for all main headings and the logotype in the header navbar
-- Fredoka: for all other text including links and navbar text

-***
 ## **Testing Phase**
 During the development process, I have manually tested as well as used various automated testing tools.